Topological modular forms with level structure: decompositions and duality: Introduction

 \subsection{Acknowledgments}

-I want to thank Viktoriya Ozornova for helpful discussions, for providing the proof of Proposition \ref{prop:degreecomp} and both her and Dimitar Kodjabachev for comments on earlier versions of this paper.
-Furthermore, thanks to Mike Hill for suggesting to refine our main theorems $C_2$-equivariantly.
+I want to thank Viktoriya Ozornova for helpful discussions and for providing the proof of Proposition \ref{prop:degreecomp}.
+Moreover, I want to thank her, Dimitar Kodjabachev and the anonymous referee for comments on earlier versions of this paper.
+Furthermore, thanks to Mike Hill for suggesting to refine the main theorems $C_2$-equivariantly and for teaching me in our previous work enough equivariant homotopy theory to actually prove his conjecture.

-\section{$TMF$ and $Tmf$ with level structure}
+\section{$\TMF$ and $\Tmf$ with level structure}

 Our main goal in this section is to recall the definition of topological modular forms with level structure and prove some of their basic properties.
 In particular, we will show that in the \emph{tame} cases the corresponding descent spectral sequence will collapse at $E_2$.
 In Subsection \ref{sec:DAG} we will demonstrate how topological modular forms with level structure arise from derived stacks.
 After proving some more general statements about quasi-coherent sheaves we will show in Proposition \ref{prop:compactness} an important finiteness condition.